hellerve/blog/wip/The_Worst_Professional_Advice_You_Will_Ever_Get.md

 difference: consultants project this image of “the all-knowing expert” onto themselves, engineering their own downfall (or becoming a guru, which is arguably even worse for everyone involved).

+<span id="3">3.</span> I should expand on this: bullshit confidence is not
+inherently a male trait, nor is it inherently toxic.
+Still, a part of what I identify as “toxic masculinity”–overly performative masculinity without any substance that is, at the end of the day, as fragile as its shaky foundations and tends to lash out when challenged—is the idea that “you have to be a leader and give others directions” taken to the extreme by people who don’t actually know how to lead.
+It’s a recipe for disaster, and unearned confidence is one of its building blocks.